Vinnah/leadScoringProject/README.md

 Lead Scoring ML Project

 A machine learning project to predict and rank potential customer leads based on their likelihood to convert.
-This project is designed to demonstrate key skills in EDA, model building, interpretability, automation, and dashboarding using free cloud platforms.
+This project is designed to demonstrate key skills in EDA, model building, interpretability, automation, and dashboarding using public cloud platforms.

 ---